efpapado/safer-agents/README.md

 - A run killed with `kill -9` skips the exit trap, so the placeholder files stay in your project and the exit scan does not run.
 Delete the empty files by hand.
+- No database driver, so Drupal kernel and functional tests cannot run in the sandbox. `php -l` and unit tests work; everything else is a host job.
+- No composer and no drush.
+The agent cannot add a dependency, apply a patch or clear a cache.
+It edits code, and you run the site commands yourself.
 - Cloud-backed Ollama models make their outbound connection from your Mac's daemon, not from the container, so the gatekeeper never sees that traffic and the log cannot record it. `safer-opencode` names any such model at startup.